joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 The function performs multiple checks to ensure suitable data formatting before submission.
 These checks include:

-- The forecast issue date is within the four-day submission window (see `forecast submission rules <https://aiweatherquest.ecmwf.int>`__).
+- The forecast initialisation date is a Thursday and within the four-day submission window (see `forecast submission schedule <https://aiweatherquest.ecmwf.int/submitting-forecasts/>`__).
 - Data shape is `(5, 121, 240)`.
 - Latitude coordinate contains 121 points, ordered from `90.0°N` to `-90.0°N`.
 - Longitude coordinate contains 240 points, ordered from `0.0°` to `358.5°`.
 - Quintile coordinate has five values: `0.2`, `0.4`, `0.6`, `0.8`, and `1.0`.
-- All data values are between `0.0` and `1.0`.
-(NaN values are permitted.)
+- All data values are between `0.0` and `1.0` (NaN values are also permitted).
 - When summed across the first axis (the quintile axis), the total probability equals `1.0`.

-After verification, the function populates a new DataArray that meets ECMWF requirements and transfers the forecasted probabilities to an ECMWF-hosted site.
-The returned DataArray is the one submitted.
+After verification, the function populates a new *xarray.DataArray* that meets ECMWF requirements and transfers forecasted probabilities to an ECMWF-hosted site.
+The returned DataArray is the one that has been submitted to the competition.

 **Example**: